UM-ARM-Lab/uncertainty_planning_core/README.md

 - [ROS](http://ros.org)

-ROS is required for the build system, Catkin, and for RViz, which the planner uses as an optional visualization interface.
-ROS Melodic is officially supported, but ROS Kinetic should also be compatible.
+ROS is required for the build system and for RViz, which the planner uses as an optional visualization interface.

 ## Examples